-ALAN can create an effective barrier in the environment to the movement of organisms.
-They sometimes avoid lit areas in preference to darker ones, and ALAN can disguise barriers that can injure or kill individuals (205, 206).
-It can also cause phototaxis, a condition in which organisms tend to move either toward light (positive phototaxis; e.g., 194, 207, 208) or away from light (negative phototaxis; e.g., 209, 210).
-Phototaxis is a cause of injury and death among both birds and insects (211-213).
+between species by either including species in, or excluding them from, their habitats based on their exposure tolerance (227-229).
+Animals sometimes avoid lit areas in preference to darker ones (230), and ALAN can disguise barriers that can injure or kill individuals (231, 232).
+It can also cause phototaxis, a condition in which organisms tend to move either toward light (positive phototaxis) (219, 233, 234) or away from light (negative phototaxis) (235, 236).
+Phototaxis is a cause of injury and death among both birds and insects (237-239).

-ALAN is one of the most pressing and imminent threats to global biodiversity (214-216).
-Studies suggest clear impacts on wildlife populations due to artificial light, even from indirect exposures (217).
-In particular, certain types of outdoor lighting adversely affect wildlife biology (218).
-In some cases lighting may convey advantages to invasive species (219), helping them out-compete native species.
-In others, light pollution combines with other kinds of environmental changes to yield greater harm to species (220).
+ALAN is one of the most pressing and imminent threats to global biodiversity (240-242).
+Studies suggest clear impacts on wildlife populations due to artificial light, even from indirect exposures (243).
+In particular, certain types of outdoor lighting adversely affect wildlife biology (244).
+In some cases lighting may convey advantages to invasive species (245, 246), helping them out-compete native species.
+In others, light pollution combines with other kinds of environmental changes to yield greater harm to species (247).

 Yet biological impacts of artificial light sources are still mainly referenced to human vision.
 Our understanding of the impact of artificial light on species beyond our own is therefore hindered by the convention of measuring light in reference to human vision.
-Scientists stress the need to take into account the different visual systems of animals in comparison to humans (135, 221).
-Researchers have further called for ecology considerations in outdoor lighting design (222) and a "dark infrastructure" to preserve species diversity (223).
+Scientists stress the need to take into account the different visual systems of animals in comparison to humans (153, 248).
+Researchers have further called for ecology considerations in outdoor lighting design (249) and a "dark infrastructure" to preserve species diversity (250).
+Early experiments with improved outdoor lighting design to increase the ecological availability of darkness show promising results (251).
+Such experiments can also suggest improvements to outdoor lighting design and operation intended to reduce the impact of ALAN on species.
+(252) But it remains the case that there is no source of ALAN that is entirely safe for wildlife (253).
+And we do not know if 'sustainable' lighting practices actually reduce harm to wildlife (254).

-ALAN is likely responsible for the death of millions of

-birds and insects each year.
+ALAN is likely responsible for the death of millions of birds and insects each year.
 In the following subsections, we focus on these two classes of animals.